luxigo/MereProof/README.md

 This project ended as a "MereProof of Concept" of "Using Alephium wallet (React/NextJS/TS) from AngularJS 1.8.2 in pure JS" meant to run in an iframe.

-As part of the hackathon, the worfklow for anchoring hashes, building and verifying proofs anchored on Alephium (using this project from AngularJS 1.8.2) was implemented in project Merklizer (branch hackathon): https://github.com/luxigo/merklizer/tree/hackathon
+As part of the hackathon, the worfklow for anchoring hashes, building and verifying proofs anchored on Alephium (using this project from AngularJS 1.8.2) was implemented in project Merklizer (branch hackathon): https://github.com/luxigo/merklizer/tree/hackathon  (more exactly here: https://github.com/luxigo/merklizer/tree/hackathon/webapp/client/app)

-You can see the diff here https://github.com/alsenet-labs/merklizer/compare/master...luxigo:merklizer:hackathon.patch

-(or with colors and ignoring identation changes with eg: "git diff origin/hackathon -b")
+You can see what was written during the hackaton with eg: "git diff origin/hackathon -b"

 ## Build